AZimmerman13/capstone2/README.md

 ![](images/clean_energy_corr.png)

-### VIF
-perhaps unsurprisingly, temp, max_temp, and min_temp were highly correlated.
-The final straw in removing these columns was seeing them with variance inflation factors over 500.

-maybe dump this section

-### PCA:
-first 8 priciple componants make up 40% of the variance, not great.
-There is definitely some signal, but it might take more featurization than I originally planned to get a model working well.

 ### Model Selection

 #### Random Forest
 From the outset, I was planning on using a random forest regressor on this data.
 ![num estimators plot](images/rf_num_estimator_plot.png)

 It appears that a case can be made that the best num_estimators here is just between 10 and 50.
 A GridSearchCV reported 30 as the optimum values.
-Running my RandomForest with 30 estimators produced surprisingly high r^2 scores for my train and test data, 0.97 and 0.82 respectively.
+Running my RandomForest with 30 estimators produced surprisingly high r^2 scores for my train and test data, **0.97** and **0.82** respectively.
 These were surprisingly good results, and I came away from them concerned that I had introduced some leakage that was causing my model to overfit.

 #### SKlearn Pipeline
 I used SKlearn's pipeline class to compare my random forest with 3 other models.
-The similar results from the random forest via the sklearn pipeline reassured me that I had not caused any leakage with my treatment of the standardization and train-test-split in my custom pipeline.
+The similarity bewteen results from the sklearn pipeline and my own reassured me that I had not caused any leakage with my treatment of the standardization and train-test-split in my custom pipeline.

-In addition

 | Model                 | Train R^2 | Test R^2 | OOB Score   |